A FRANK AND HONEST INTERVIEW WITH SCOTT AND BETTY GRISSOM

 Mark Estabrook conducted this two-part 87-minute interview with Betty and Scott Grissom in August of 1999.
 Since the death of Gus Grissom in 1967, the Apollo 1 spacecraft has largely remained forgotten -- until now.

-The Grissoms speak out in this candid look at the astronaut's youth, flying career, astronaut days and his untimely death.
+The Grissoms speak out in this candid look at the astronaut's youth, flying career, NASA days and his untimely death.

 Scott got more than he bargained for when he found himself learning the very systems his father studied over 30 years earlier.
 Scott now believes NASA knew his father died from an act of sabotage and deliberately covered it up in its race for the moon.